Stability Analysis in N dimensional Gravitational collapse with equation of state: Abstract

 \section{Abstract}

-{We study stability of occurrence of black holes and naked singularities that arise as a final state for a complete gravitational collapse of type I matter field in a spherically symmetric $N$ dimensional spacetime with equation of state $p = k \rho$, $0 \leq k \leq 1$.
+{We study stability of occurrence of black holes and naked singularities that arise as the final states of a complete gravitational collapse of type I matter field in a spherically symmetric $N$ dimensional spacetime with equation of state $p = k \rho$, $0 \leq k \leq 1$.
 We prove that for a regular initial data comprising of pressure (or density ) profiles at an initial surface $t = t_{i}$, from which the collapse evolves, there exists a large class of the velocity functions and classes of solutions of Einstein equations, such that the spacetime evolution goes to a final state which is either a black hole or a naked singularity.
-We further prove that in an infinite dimensional separable Banach space, the set of regular initial data leading the collapse to a black hole or a naked singularity, forms an open subset of the set of all regular initial data.
-In this sense, the gravitational collapse leading to either a black hole or a naked singularity is stable.
-These results are discussed and analyzed in the light of the cosmic censorship hypothesis in black hole physics. } \\ Keywords: {Type I matter field, gravitational collapse, central-singularity}
+We use suitable function spaces for regular initial data leading the collapse to a black hole or a naked singularity and show that the data forms an open subset of the set of all regular initial data.
+In this sense, both the outcomes of collapse are stable.
+These results are discussed and analyzed in the light of the cosmic censorship hypothesis in black hole physics. }